-Blake Smith 14:07
+Blake Smith 13:18

-Thank you all for joining us today for this special Good Friday episode of Coffee to Go.
-We invite you to join us tomorrow for Holy Saturday and each week here at Coffee to Go as we journey through the liturgical seasons and the holy days of the Christian tradition.
+Well, thank you for joining us here at Coffee to Go for this Good Friday.
+We invite you to join us again tomorrow for a brief scripture reading and blessing on Holy Saturday, and also every time we come together for Coffee to Go, and the next part of our journey through the liturgical seasons and holy days of the Christian tradition.